albaintor/integration-kodi/README.md

 Example : type in `togglefullscreen` in the command field of the remote entity to toggle full screen
 - Send command sequence (same commands as above)
 - Support for the repeat, hold, delay parameters
+- Available commands :
+  - Standard commands : see the [list of standard commands](#list-of-standard-commands)
-- Simple commands : the same as previous list of commands in the  media player entity
+  - Simple commands : see the [list of simple commands](#list-of-simple-commands)

 ## Installation